Why is my bank transfer delayed? 6 potential reasons

 4. Different time zones and bank cut-offs

-Money transfers can be at the mercy of any number of human factors along their journey.
+Money transfers can be at the mercy of various human factors along their journey.
 While this is true, another element to examine is the difference in time zones around the world.

 For our Canadian and Mexican business partners, time zones don’t present too big of a problem.
-They operate mostly within the same array of time zones that the United States does.
-But for countries with a significantly different time zone than the US, such as Australia and China, this becomes a trickier issue.
+They operate mainly within the same time zone range as the United States.
+But for countries with a significantly different time zone from the US, such as Australia and China, this becomes a trickier issue.

-For example, a payment processed midday in New York is the equivalent of 4 a.m. the following day in Australia.
+For example, a payment processed at midday in New York is equivalent to 4 am the following day in Australia.
 So when calculating business days, you need to factor in the time on the receiving end of your transfer.

-5. Your bank transfer is actually made via the SWIFT network
+5. Your bank transfer is made via the SWIFT network

 Needless to say, SWIFT is one of the more popular tools for international payment processing.
-But because the SWIFT process moves through a number of intermediary banks before arriving at the desired destination, it can cause a lot of delays.
+However, because the SWIFT process passes through several intermediary banks before reaching its destination, it can cause significant delays.

 A SWIFT payment can take anywhere from 24 to 48 hours and up to five business days.